jwiegley/johnwiegley/posts/2020-10-05-beauty-of-divine-law.md

+---
-The beauty of Divine law
+title: The beauty of Divine law
+tags: journal
+---

 Human beings are created as perfect instruments for perceiving and appreciating the Divine (i.e., "to know and to worship God").